How Much Protein Powder Should I Take?

 2. Athletes or Regularly Active People Looking To Lose Fat

-If you're not wanting to make such changes in body composition and are generally more sedentary, but you still want the benefits of taking whey protein such as greater hunger fulfillment, less cravings, antioxidant benefits and more stable blood sugars, your protein requirements are obviously going to be a lot less than the two groups of people above.
+If you're not wanting to make such changes in body composition and are generally more sedentary, but you still want the benefits of taking protein such as greater satiety, less cravings and more stable blood sugars, your protein intake is still important but will be a lot less than the two groups of people above.

-Our Recommendation:0.8g protein/kg bodyweight (0.36g/lb bodyweight).
+Our Recommendation: 0.8g protein per kg bodyweight (0.36g per lb bodyweight).
 For a 10st person that would mean a target daily of around 50g.

-Now we know the daily targets for overall protein (whey protein + food) intake, what about individual whey protein serving sizes?
+Now we know some suggested daily targets for overall protein intake, what about individual whey protein serving sizes?